Performance needs Purpose

 So how do we help people 'self-determine' their performance?

-Let’s work from relatedness, competence and autonomy - we need to feel connected to one another, so how about a shared purpose that’s powerful enough to bring people together?
+Let’s work from belonging, mastery and autonomy - we need to feel connected to one another, so how about a shared purpose that’s powerful enough to bring people together?
 It needs to be more than annual profits, rising share price and innovation for innovation’s sake, but it can’t leave commercial growth by the wayside.
 It needs to find the value we bring to the world and put it at the core of our business strategy.
 If you want a blueprint for success, look to Unilever’s Sustainable Living Plan.
 It’s a long-term model that connects employees, shareholders and customers under a shared vision of social impact and growth.

 An integrated ‘corporate purpose’ is a great starting point but it’s not likely to improve employee performance on its own.
 We need to take that abstract vision and democratise it – help people understand the important part they play; give them time and space to interpret it personally; and encourage them to take ownership of the impact they make.
 Now that’s easier said than done, but it’s an approach based on firm empirical ground.
 It deserves attention, resource and exploration.